"

 Notice that TSFC is also a measure of engine efficiency in converting the energy in the fuel, in this case, into useful thrust; the lower the value of TSFC, the more efficient the engine.
 For example, in USC units, then the TSFC has units of lb lb^{-1} hr^{-1}; in SI units, then TSFC would be measured in units of kg kg^{-1} hr^{-1} or just hr^{-1}.

 A complication when dealing with engines (reciprocating or jet engines) is that the value of BSFC or TSFC is generally not constant, and it depends on the throttle setting for the engine.
-In the case of jet engines, the TSFC also depends on the flight Mach number it operates at.
+In the case of jet engines, the TSFC also depends on the flight Mach number at which it operates.
 Piston engine performance (at least for normally aspirated engines) does not depend substantially on airspeed.
-All engines are typically designed to have their best (lowest) BSFC or TSFC when operating at wide-open throttle and at or close to their rated power or thrust appropriate to the airplane they are selected to power.
-For lower throttle settings, the BSFC or TSFC tends to increase somewhat, i.e., the engine becomes less efficient because it burns more fuel per unit or power or thrust produced; this latter behavior is an artifact of their design.
+All engines are typically designed to have their best (lowest) BSFC or TSFC when operating at wide-open throttle and at or close to their rated power or thrust appropriate to the airplane they are selected to propel.
+For lower throttle settings, the BSFC or TSFC tends to increase somewhat, i.e., the engine becomes less efficient because it burns more fuel per unit of power or thrust produced; this latter behavior is an artifact of their design.

 Therefore, if the BSFC or the TSFC is known, then the corresponding fuel flow rate curves can be determined (estimated) because they are proportional to the power required for a propeller-driven airplane and the thrust for a jet-driven airplane.
 A generic fuel flow example is shown in the figure below.
 Notice that there is an airspeed on the fuel flow curve at which the minimum fuel flow is required for flight (point A) and also an airspeed where the ratio of the airspeed/fuel flow is a maximum (point B), both operating points being significant in terms of flight operations.